277 days ago

 Visa for Indians

 - No visa required for Indians.
-A free Visitor Permit is issued on arrival at Seychelles International Airport.
+A free Visitor's Permit is issued on arrival at Seychelles International Airport, initially for up to 3 months, extendable in further 3-month blocks (fee applies for extensions) up to a 12-month maximum.

-- Requirement: Return ticket, confirmed accommodation, and proof of sufficient funds.
+- Requirement: Return ticket, confirmed accommodation, and proof of funds (around USD 150/day) may be checked at immigration.
+Passport: 6-month validity required.

 Top Experiences